UFC Fight Night: Kara-France vs. Albazi: Predictions & Analysis

 A few statistical edges stand out.
 Altamirano throws significantly more leather — a 2.1 sig. strike per minute gap.
 Elliott is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Altamirano has tighter striking defense, making opponents miss more often.

-**The Pick: Tim Elliott over Victor Altamirano.** This is essentially a pick'em.
-The model nudges toward Elliott at 52%, but there's almost nothing separating these two.
-The market implies 62% for Elliott, but our model sees only 52%.
-That 11-point gap favoring Altamirano is worth watching.
+The Pick: Victor Altamirano over Tim Elliott.
+The model gives Altamirano a slight nod at 60% — this could easily go either way.
+The market implies 62% for Elliott, but our model sees only 40%.
+That 22-point gap favoring Altamirano is worth watching.

 Karine Silva vs Ketlen Souza